By Audley specialist Dani

 Get wet in The Narrows

-What struck me as I started The Narrows Trail, walking under shady cottonwood trees alongside the Virgin River, was Zion’s unexpected lushness.
+What struck me as I started The Narrows Trail, hiking under shady cottonwood trees alongside the Virgin River, was Zion’s unexpected lushness.
 Hanging gardens of ferns and mosses spring up where water has seeped out of the otherwise stark rock walls of the canyon.

 The first part of the trail is wide, paved and pleasant.
 Then the canyon walls close in as you enter the mouth of The Narrows, a slot canyon.
 Here there’s hardly any path, and you have no choice but to wade through the blissfully cool river, using a stick to negotiate piles of rocks and slippery sections.
 (You’re provided with both the stick and sometimes a half wetsuit when booking the hike with a guide.)